COURSE TITLE:

 If you are looking for a refreshing change of pace, this course is for you!
 Written by psychologist, Carol Dweck, Mindset, focuses on research that shows the view you adopt for yourself profoundly affects the way you live your life.
 This has huge implications for all educators and their students.

-Transform ordinary students into students with a passion for learning.
+Transform ordinary students into students with a passion and motivation for learning.
 Better yet, take time to reflect on your own life and look at how you might stretch your own mindset.
 Appropriate for all K-12 teachers, coaches, and parents.

 LEARNING OUTCOMES: Upon completion of this course, participants will have: